ParedesGab/PP4-artistiClayers-workshops/README.md

 - The base.html code from [I Think Therefore I Blog](https://codeinstitute.net) was used as template for my base.html.

-- Despite significant customization, the HTML structure for update, delete and the bookings display derived from the html structure of the project [DjangoDogGroomers](https://github.com/petermcloughlin/DjangoDogGroomers/blob/main/booking/templates/booking/profile.html) from Peter Mcloughlin.
+- Despite significant customization, the HTML structure for update, delete and the bookings display derived from the html structure of the project [DjangoDogGroomers](https://github.com/petermcloughlin/DjangoDogGroomers) from Peter Mcloughlin.

 - Stack Overflow solutions was also used to resolve doubts.

-- Text was checked with DeepL Write for spelling mistakes.
+- Website text was checked with DeepL Write for spelling mistakes.

 ### Media